Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

 /**
- * We develop two more methods in order to reduce the mass of the script */ async function extractPubkey(provider: ProviderRpcClient, senderAddress: Address): Promise<string> {
+ * We develop two more methods in order to reduce the mass of the script */

+// THis function will extract the public key of the sender async function extractPubkey(provider: ProviderRpcClient, senderAddress: Address): Promise<string> {
   // Fetching the user public key const accountFullState: FullContractState = (